benjaminliu003/CE-Roadway-Recog/README.md

 # CE-Roadway-Recog
-Image recognition project for Computer Engineering 2021
+Image recognition project built in early 2021.
+Documentation is provided in the project files.

 Meant for the AlwaysAI Platform.